Author - Crystal Cheung (Optometrist)

 A patient needs to know what to expect when wearing multifocals for the first time.
 As this custom made lens may take some time to adapt to, this time frame may vary depending on different people’s adaptation ability.
 Expectations for these lenses must be realistic as they are not as straightforward as normal single vision glasses.
 Once the wearer is able to adapt to their new multifocal lenses their whole lifestyle can now be accommodated for within one pair of lenses.

-If you would like to explore the options of progressives with professional consultation, feel free to contact your nearest 1001 Optical store team.
+If you would like to explore the options of progressives with a professional consultation, feel free to contact your nearest 1001 Optical store team.

 By Crystal Cheung